vangx033/week4/README.md

 #Change directory back to home and display a closing statement
 cd
-echo "Good bye and have a nice day
+echo "Good bye and have a nice day."